RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/secondary-structure.md

 the [auto-traveler](https://github.com/RNAcentral/auto-traveler) software that visualises RNA structure using standard layouts or templates (*manuscript in preparation*).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/La7HA8i_h5I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 2D templates

-Three types of secondary structure templates are used:
+Four types of secondary structure templates are used:

 1. Small rRNA subunit (SSU) and 5S rRNA templates from the [Comparative RNA Website](http://www.rna.ccbb.utexas.edu) (CRW);
 2. [Rfam](http://rfam.org) consensus secondary structures for all other RNA types;
-3. Large rRNA subunit (LSU) templates from [RiboVision](http://apollo.chemistry.gatech.edu/RiboVision/).
+3. Small and large rRNA subunit (LSU) templates from [RiboVision](http://apollo.chemistry.gatech.edu/RiboVision/);
+4. Isotype-specific tRNA templates from [GtRNAdb](http://gtrnadb.ucsc.edu).

 For each sequence the **auto-traveler pipeline** automatically selects the template using a custom set of covariance models, folds the sequence into the template structure using [Infernal](http://eddylab.org/infernal),